 Charles Dickens was very fond of his elder sister throughout his life.
 They grew up together and shared many happy memories in Portsmouth and Chatham as well as the upsets faced by their parents John and Elizabeth because of debt and constantly having to move home.
 Like Charles, she was full of energy and hard-working.

 Fanny’s husband, Henry Burnett, was somewhat disliked by Charles Dickens who ridiculed him.
 Henry Burnett was an Evangelical Christian and Fanny had converted under her husbands influence.

 Fanny Dickens died of consumption (tuberculosis), aged 38, on 2 September, 1848.
-She was buried at Highgate Cemetery.
+She was buried at Highgate Cemetery in London.
 The young Henry died soon after, at the age of 9, and was buried alongside his mother.
 Fanny’s husband Henry Burnett moved from Manchester around ten years after the death of his wife.
 He died in 1893, aged 82, in Titchfield, Hampshire.